data-edu/data-science-in-education/_book/08-wt-gradebook.md

 R users transform data to facilitate working with the data during later phases of visualization and analysis.
 A few examples of data transformation include creating new variables, grouping data, and more.
 This code chunk first creates a new data frame named *classwork_df*, then selects particular variables from our gradebook dataset using `select()`, and finally gathers all the homework data under new variables into new columns.

 As mentioned previously, `select()` is very powerful.
-In addition to explicitly writing out the columns you want to keep, you can also use functions from the package {stringr} within `select()`.
-The {stringr} package is within {tidyverse}.
+In addition to explicitly writing out the columns you want to keep, you can also use functions from the package `stringr` within `select()`.
+The `stringr` package is contained within the `tidyverse` meta-package.
 Here, we'll use the function `contains()` to tell R to select columns that contain a certain string (that is, text).
 Here, it searches for any column with the string *"classwork_"*.
 The underscore makes sure the variables from *classwork_1* all the way to *classwork_17* are included in *classwork_df*.

 `pivot_longer()` transforms the dataset into tidy data.

 Note that *scores* are in character format.
-We use mutate() to transform them to numerical format.
+We use `mutate()` to transform them to numerical format.

 ```r